SiliconLabsSoftware/docs-matter/sld291-matter-wifi-run-demo/use-case-execution.md

 Commissioning can be done using chip-tool running either on Linux or Raspberry Pi.

 1. Get the SSID and PSK of the Wi-Fi network (WPA2 - Security) you are connected to.
-2. Navigate to the directory of `chip-tool` and execute the following:
+2. Navigate to the directory where the `chip-tool` is located and execute the following:

 ```shell
 $ ./chip-tool pairing ble-wifi nodeID SSID PSK PINCODE DISCRIMINATOR